mikro-orm/mikro-orm/docs/docs/upgrading-v4-to-v5.md

 This should actually not be breaking, as old format with extension is still supported (e.g. they still can be rolled back), but newly logged migrations will not contain the extension.

+## Changes in `assign()` helper

+Embeddable instances are now created via `EntityFactory` and they respect the `forceEntityConstructor` configuration.
+Due to this we need to have EM instance when assigning to embedded properties.

+Using `em.assign()` should be preferred to get around this.

+Deep assigning of child entities now works by default based on the presence of PKs in the payload.
+This behaviour can be disable via updateByPrimaryKey: false in the assign options.

+`mergeObjects` option is now enabled by default.